 - light olive oil and sunflower seed oil burns quite clean, I have not notice smoke except for when they are extinguished.

-- fake plants will work too!
+- fake plants will work too, just keep them away from the flame!

 Related Article: Easiest DIY Hanging Glass Jar Lanterns